 Bergdahl lawyers rip gov't case, dispute most serious charge

-In this Jan.
-12, 2016, file photo, Army Sgt.
 Bowe Bergdahl arrives for a pretrial hearing at Fort Bragg, N.C.
-Prosecutors argue that serious injuries to two soldiers who searched for Bergdahl in 2009 show that he endangered his comrades by leaving his post in Afghanistan.
+Prosecutors argue that serious injuries to two soldiers who searched for Bergdahl in 2009 show that he...
+RALEIGH, N.C. - Lawyers for Army Sgt.
+Bowe Bergdahl are seeking to limit the severity of punishments he could face through new arguments attacking the structure of accusations that he endangered comrades by walking off his post.

 |Title